Progressive multi-fidelity learning with neural networks for physical system predictions: Application to simulation data (I): a nonlinear Reaction–Diffusion system

 Finally, at level 2, the MF framework integrates fast and inexpensive LF solutions -- albeit coarse but defined over the entire spatial domain -- together with the knowledge acquired at previous levels.
 This enables the model to predict highly accurate solutions of the physical system, showing excellent agreement with the HF reference and substantially reduced prediction errors.
 Accessing this level during the online inference phase requires executing the LF solver to provide the input solutions, and feasibility depends on time or budget constraints.
 In this example, the computational time required to run the full LF simulation is approximately $0.58\text{s}$\footnote{Evaluated on a workstation with an AMD Ryzen 9 5950X 16-core processor.}, after which the progressive MF surrogate reconstructs the HF resolution, yielding an online speed-up of about $37\times$ compared to solving the HF system directly.
 Notably, the LF inputs are computed using a corrupted model affected by both parametric error (incorrect diffusion coefficient) and measurement noise (lognormal distribution), demonstrating the robustness of the neural network in mitigating both model and observational biases Table~\ref{tab: tab_RD} provides a quantitative comparison of relative errors with respect to reference HF test solutions.

 As discussed in Sect.~\ref{sec: mf-setting RD}, the decoders at each level estimate the time evolution of the HF POD coefficients, which are then spatially reconstructed by projecting back using the POD spatial basis.
-To illustrate the forecasting performance across different levels for unseen parameter values, Fig.~\ref{fig: pod_RD} shows the temporal evolution of several POD coefficients predicted by the LSTM network of decoders.

-We observe that predictions within the training time interval $[0, T_\text{train}]$, with $T_\text{train}=40$, are accurate at all levels, highlighting the neural network’s effectiveness as a surrogate for approximating high-dimensional, nonlinear systems in interpolation regimes -- i.e., scenarios similar to those encountered during training.
-However, as we extrapolate beyond the training window into $[T_\text{train},T]=[40, 80]$, the predictive performance at level 0 deteriorates significantly.
-This behavior is expected, given that this level relies solely on the control parameters as input, which do not convey any dynamical or physical information about the system.
-Nevertheless, the model at level 0 reflects this limitation by providing wide uncertainty bounds, reflecting the increased epistemic uncertainty in this regime.
-In contrast, levels 1 and 2 show a marked improvement in forecasting performance, accurately tracking the system dynamics over long-term horizons for unseen parameters.
+To illustrate the forecasting performance across different levels for unseen parameter values, Fig.~\ref{fig: pod_RD} shows the temporal evolution of several POD coefficients predicted by the LSTM network of decoders.\\ {We observe that, within the training time interval $[0, T_\text{train}]$, with $T_\text{train}=40$, the predictions at the higher fidelity levels closely match the reference solution, indicating that the proposed architecture is effective in interpolation regimes.
+At level 0, noticeable deviations from the true response already arise within the training window, reflecting the intrinsic limitations of this level, which relies solely on control parameters and does not incorporate any dynamical or physical information.
+As the prediction horizon extends beyond the training interval into $[T_\text{train},T]=[40,80]$, the performance at level 0 further deteriorates, as expected.
+This behavior is consistently accompanied by wide uncertainty bounds, which appropriately reflect the increased epistemic uncertainty associated with this lowest-fidelity model.} In contrast, levels 1 and 2 show a marked improvement in forecasting performance, accurately tracking the system dynamics over long-term horizons for unseen parameters.
 This clearly demonstrates how the integration of physically meaningful LF data helps mitigate the lack of physical consistency often observed in purely data-driven models, thus enabling robust extrapolation capabilities.
 As expected, transitioning from level 1 to level 2 results in further gains in predictive accuracy and a noticeable reduction in uncertainty.
 This improvement, however, comes at the cost of running LF solvers over the full spatial domain.